bootdotdev/blog/content/education/maybe-you-do-need-kubernetes.md

 ## What's wrong with this idea?

 Well, nothing really.
 Theo's correct.
 If you're a founder, indiehacker, or engineer #1 at a startup, this is exactly how you should be thinking.

-*...granted, I can ship a Go app on k8s faster than I can get eslint, tsc, and vsc-de to cooperate but I digress...*

 The problem is that *you* aren't a founder, an indiehacker, or engineer #1 at a startup.
 99% of my readers want to be a great engineer and earn a high salary as employee #2-10000 at a tech company.
 There's nothing wrong with that, but it means you should think about this stuff differently.